 How to change the Alexa voice on your Amazon Echo

-Here you can change the wake word from Alexa to others such as "Amazon," "Computer," "Echo," or the newest option — "Ziggy."
+9. Here you can change the wake word from Alexa to others such as "Amazon," "Computer," "Echo," or "Ziggy."
 Note that changing the wake word make take a few minutes to take effect.

 Alternatively, if diving into the Alexa app settings is too tedious, you can always ask Alexa to "change your voice" and "Alexa, change your wake word."
 Remember that this process will need to be repeated for each Echo device you have in your home, as the settings are per device.